 The membership of the Society includes actuaries employed by insurance companies, industry advisory organizations, national brokers, accounting firms, educational institutions, state insurance departments, and the federal government.
 It also includes independent consultants.
-The Society has two classes of members, Fellows and Associates.
-Both classes require successful completion of examinations as described in this Syllabus.
+The Society has three classes of members, Fellows, Associates, and Affiliates.
+Fellows and Associates require successful completion of examinations as described in this Syllabus.
+Affiliates are qualified actuaries who practice in the general insurance field and wish to be active in the CAS but do not meet the qualifications to become a Fellow or Associate.